 It has been used in various traditions—such as planting under a tree—to symbolize its importance in nurturing the child’s growth.
 Placenta encapsulation has recently become popular, as the media has publicized celebrities encapsulating their placentas.

 Although there has been little and limited research on placenta encapsulation, we get many inquiries and requests for placenta encapsulation.
 As more women are choosing this option, placenta capsules are widely reported to stabilize hormones, boost mood, and return energy.

 The answer to this question will vary widely among those offering placenta services, as there are currently no regulations governing placenta encapsulation.

-I received professional training from a reputable placenta encapsulation training organization, which involved 16 hours classroom and hands-on practice, plus OSHA Blood-Borne Pathogen training.
+I received professional training, which involved 16 hours of classroom and hands-on practice and included OSHA Blood-Borne Pathogen training.
 The method of encapsulation I use is based in Traditional Chinese Medicine and involves steaming the placenta prior to dehydration.
 Once your placenta is transformed into capsules, I will present them to you in a dark-colored, labeled glass jar, along with consumption guidelines.

 A complimentary cord keepsake is included, and other options, such as placenta art, are available.